nextcloud/recognize/README.md

 ⚡ Tagging works via Nextcloud's Collaborative Tags
 * 👂 listen to your tagged music with the audioplayer app
-* 📷 view your tagged photos and videos with the photos app
+* 📷 view your tagged photos and videos with the memories app

 Model sizes: